allegro/allegro.tech/_posts/2015-06-17-Allegrotech-youth-our-educational-project.md

 ###Start of a crusade

-I started with a meeting with all students from the IT classes to show on my own example how important is creating goals, future vision and gave them answer on basic question - "Why I am done whatever now to live better in the future?".
+I started with a meeting with all students from the IT classes to show on my own example how important is creating goals, future vision and gave them answer on basic question - “Why I am done whatever now to live better in the future?”.
 There were nearly 300 Students there.
 I asked them about their career plans and their hopes for the future.
 I asked about the direction their lives would take in a year, in three or in five years.
 1% of them knew exactly what they want to do and started to realise their plans.
 60% of them thought about